-Other than noted below there are no contracts that are material to the Company that were entered into during the financial year ended December 31, 2013 or prior thereto but which are still in effect, other than contracts entered into in the ordinary course of business of the Company.
+Other than noted below there are no contracts that are material to the Company that were entered into during the financial year ended December 31, 2014 or prior thereto but which are still in effect, other than contracts entered into in the ordinary course of business of the Company.

-• Credit facility agreement made as of July 24, 2012 between Endeavour and The Bank of Nova Scotia ("Scotiabank") for a \$75 million reducing revolving credit facility ("the Facility").
-The credit limit available under the Facility will reduce by US\$25 million on each of July 24, 2013 and July 24, 2014 and will mature on July 24, 2015.
+• Credit facility agreement made as of July 24, 2012 between Endeavour and The Bank of Nova Scotia ("Scotiabank") for a \$75 million reducing revolving credit facility ("the Facility"), reduced to \$50 million July 24, 2013.
+The credit limit available under the Facility will reduce by \$25 million July 24, 2015 and will mature on July 24, 2016.
 The Facility is for general corporate purposes and is principally secured by a pledge of Endeavour's equity interests in its material operating subsidiaries, including Refinadora Plata Guanacevi S.A de C.V., Minas Bolañitos S.A. de C.V. and Compania Minera del Cubo S.A. de C.V.

 The interest rate margin on the Facility ranges from 2.75% to 4.25% over LIBOR or 1.75% to 3.25% per annum over Scotiabank's Base Rate in Canada based on Endeavour's total indebtedness to EBITDA ratio, where EBITDA is adjusted for gains or losses on derivative liabilities.
 Endeavour also agreed to pay a standby fee of between 0.6875% and 1.05% per annum on undrawn amounts under the Facility and an issuance fee for letters of credit issued on behalf of Endeavour of between 2.75% and 4.25% per annum calculated on the face amount of each letter of credit, based on Endeavour's total indebtedness to EBITDA ratio.
-The Facility is subject to various qualitative and quantitative covenants, including EBITDA leverage ratio, interest service coverage ratio and tangible net worth calculation, none of which are in breach.
-As at December 31, 2013, Endeavour has drawn US\$33.0 million under the Facility.
-During the year ended December 31, 2013, the Company extended the Facility until July 24, 2016, with a requirement to reduce the credit limit from \$50 million to \$25 million on July 24, 2015.
+The Facility is subject to various qualitative and quantitative covenants, including EBITDA leverage ratio, interest service coverage ratio and tangible net worth calculation.
+As of December 31, 2014 the tangible net worth covenant was in breach.
+Subsequent to year end, the Facility was amended requiring the Tangible Net Worth of the Company (as defined in the Facility) to be greater than 85% of "Equity" (as defined by the Facility) on December 31, 2014, plus 50% of subsequent quarterly earnings.
+As at December 31, 2014, Endeavour has drawn \$29.0 million under the Facility.